Lock Picking – the reality

 Thanks for reading

-Smart Ways to be secure
+Smart ways to be secure

-New Smart Ways to be secure
+New Smart ways to be secure

 No, I’m not talking about locks linked to your smart speaker.
 As world events make everything more expensive I’m talking about ways to shop smart.
 I thought this as recently I upgraded the security on a home in a local new build estate.
 Soon, I had a neighbour asking on recommendation for the same upgrade.
 That turned into five properties, all occupied by people who knew each other.
 For me, it was multiple journeys to the same area, multiple measuring visits, multiple ordering from my supplier and multiple deliveries.
 Had these people clubbed together, I could have done all the work in one day.
 I would have measured up all the properties on the same day beforehand, thus saving myself costs that I would have passed on to the customer.
 Those customers could have saved themselves £50 each by clubbing together on the labour charge.